St. Petersburg, Florida: Contemporary history

 Development of the first Major League Baseball team to be located in the Tampa Bay area began in St. Petersburg throughout the 1970s.
 The city tried to encourage numerous teams through the United States to make St. Petersburg their new home.
 Designs for a ballpark were first presented in 1983 and construction for a permanent dome stadium began in 1986.
+This process controversially required the demolition of the mostly-Black Gas Plant neighborhood.
 The stadium opened in 1990 as the Florida Suncoast Dome, renamed the Thunderdome in 1993.
 After many attempts to attract tenants to the new stadium, Major League Baseball gave St. Petersburg a franchise in 1995.
 In 1996, the dome was renamed a third time to Tropicana Field after naming rights were established with Tropicana Dole Beverages.
 The Tampa Bay Devil Rays was then established in 1998 after the stadium's renovation and the new team played their first game on March 31, 1998, giving the Tampa Bay area their first professional baseball team.

-The city population continued to multiply during the 20th century, booming through the 1970s as a popular retirement destination for Americans from midwestern cities, reaching 238,647 in the 1980 census.
-Serious urban problems and destruction of historic structures stymied growth in the subsequent decade and a half, but renewed interest in urban living by family aged residents and the expansion of the downtown university and related services has renewed its growth.
+I-275 was expanded across the bay from Tampa through St. Petersburg in the 1970s.
+Additional spurs I-175 and I-375 were built afterward, extending from the main highway to the northern and southern edges of the downtown area.
+The city population continued to multiply during the 20th century, booming through the 1970s as a retirement destination for Americans from midwestern cities, reaching 238,647 in the 1980 census.
+Racial tensions persisted, and t1996 riots were sparked by the shooting of a black teenager by a white St. Pete police officer.
+Growth stagnated in the subsequent decade and a half, but since the Great Recession, renewed interest in urban living by family-aged residents and the expansion of the downtown university and related services has led to growth.